UIA World Congress

 By Marina Tabassum

-Khudi Bari, "small house" in Bengali, is a modular solution to provide dignified housing for people who are in a situation of forced displacement, and it has been replicated in different places in Bangladesh as self-built housing.
+Khudi Bari, "small house" in Bengali, is a modular solution to provide dignified housing for people in situations of forced displacement, and it has been replicated in different locations in Bangladesh as self-built housing.
 The Khudi Bari is a structure made of bamboo and steel connectors.
-It is lightweight and, at the same time, resistant.
+It is light and, at the same time, resistant.
 It is designed so that three people can assemble it in just three days with simple tools and dismantle it in a few hours.
-The foundations do not need to be deep.
-The housing is divided into two levels: a ground floor for social and private spaces, and an upper floor that serves as a bedroom and shelter in case of floods.
-The roofs are made of corrugated sheet metal, which facilitates transport and maintenance, and the facades can be built with local materials, which reinforces the link with the environment.
+Deep foundations are not necessary.
+The dwelling is divided into two levels: a ground floor for social and private spaces, and an upper floor that serves as a bedroom and shelter in case of floods.
+The roofs are made of corrugated sheet metal, which facilitates transport and maintenance, and the facades can be built with local materials, reinforcing the connection with the environment.
 For this work, the Bangladeshi Marina Tabassum won the Aga Khan Award for Architecture in 2025.

 'The lost waves'